 Jazz is a classical style of dance with Ballet roots, an ever evolving vocabulary and wide range of characteristics.
 Contemporary Jazz puts the most emphasis on musicality, emotion and aesthetics and storytelling.
 Jazz requires centering, strengthening the body, increasing flexibility, improving balance, proper placement, body alignment, fluidity and emotion.
 Classes include warm up exercises, across the floor combinations, improvisation and choreography.

-JAZZ 1 & JAZZ 1/2: NO PREVIOUS JAZZ EXPERIENCE NECESSARY – Students are taught the fundamentals of body placement and class etiquette in addition to basis steps, combinations and vocabulary.
+JAZZ 1, JAZZ 1/2 & DANCE TRICKS 1/2: NO PREVIOUS JAZZ EXPERIENCE NECESSARY – Students are taught the fundamentals of body placement and class etiquette in addition to basis steps, combinations and vocabulary.
 The warm up will consist of stretching and strengthening exercises.
 Steps are taught in a progressive manner to give dancers the foundation they will need to advance.

-JAZZ 2: A MINIMUM OF 1 YEAR PREVIOUS JAZZ EXPERIENCE NECESSARY – In Jazz 2, focus turns to musicality, poise, and expressiveness as well as continuing to develop the skills to successfully execute choreography with precision as well as style.
-To maximize their success, students are encourage to supplement this class with another jazz or ballet class.
+JAZZ 2: A MINIMUM OF 1 YEAR PREVIOUS JAZZ EXPERIENCE RECOMMENDED- In Jazz 2, focus turns to musicality, poise, and expressiveness as well as continuing to develop the skills to successfully execute choreography with precision as well as style.
+Students are encouraged to supplement this class with another jazz or ballet class.

-JAZZ 3: A MINIMUM OF 2 YEARS PREVIOUS JAZZ EXPERIENCE NECESSARY – Students refine advanced technical skills through very complex combinations, learn and master popular tricks, and focus is shifted to artistic expression as well as developing the ability to learn and perform choreography quickly and accurately.
-Students are required to attend additional Ballet and Jazz classes each week.
+JAZZ 2/3 & DANCE TRICKS 2/3: A MINIMUM OF 2 YEARS PREVIOUS JAZZ EXPERIENCE RECOMMENDED- Students refine advanced technical skills through very complex combinations, learn and master popular tricks, and focus is shifted to artistic expression as well as developing the ability to learn and perform choreography quickly and accurately.
+Students are required to attend an additional Ballet or Jazz classes each week.

-JAZZ 4: A MINIMUM OF 3 YEARS PREVIOUS JAZZ EXPERIENCE NECESSARY – Classes are fast-paced and require the highest level of self-discipline and a thorough knowledge of vocabulary.
+JAZZ 3/4: A MINIMUM OF 3 YEARS PREVIOUS JAZZ EXPERIENCE RECOMMENDED- Classes are fast-paced and require the highest level of self-discipline and a thorough knowledge of vocabulary.
 Warm ups are increasingly intricate.
 Across the floor exercises require little to no explanation and choreography is taught quickly.
 Students are expected to maintain a commitment to technique through multiple weekly Jazz and Ballet classes.

 CONTEMPORARY 1 & CONTEMPORARY 1/2: NO PREVIOUS CONTEMPORARY EXPERIENCE NECESSARY – This class introduces Contemporary fundamentals through warm up exercises, free movement, guided improvisations, across the floor combinations and simple choreography.